rob-vdb/eth-covid-impact/README.md

-# Impact of Covid-19 Lockdowns on Ether
+# Impact of Covid-19 Lockdowns on Ether (May 2022)

 An examination of the Spot and Futures prices of Ether (cryptocurrency of the Ethereum blockchain) during the onset of Covid-19 lockdowns in March 2020.